Circadian Rhythms: What Are They & How to Improve Yours

 There are numerous factors that can affect and disrupt your circadian rhythm.
 If you’re struggling to sleep or keep a sleep routine, it’s worth exploring the below factors and considering whether they are affecting you.

 We’ve all heard about the dangers of blue light before bed.
 Typically, this comes in the form of screens.
 The lights emitted from phones, laptops and tablets trick our body into thinking it’s still daytime.
 This makes it more difficult to sleep.
 And beyond our sleep, it also impacts our mood and can cause health issues later in life.
 Here’s what the science journal Translational Psychiatry had to say on the matter:

 “When exposure to light is mistimed or nearly constant, biological and behavioural rhythms can become desynchronized, leading to negative consequences for health.
 The relationship among mood disorders, light, and circadian rhythms have long been recognized.”

 Shift work disorder is a risk for those whose work activity begins, or ends, outside of the standard daytime working hours of 7am to 7pm.
 And with the always-on nature of the 21st century, the number of people working in these industries is increasing.
-For bartenders in late licence bars, healthcare workers on night-shifts, and the countless other irregular hours workers, the body will find it difficult to differentiate between sleep time and work time.
+For bartenders in late licence bars, healthcare workers on night shifts, and countless other irregular hours workers, the body will find it difficult to differentiate between sleep time and work time.
 A big factor that affects shift work disorder is the production of melatonin.
 This hormone is what kicks in our sleep routine but it is only produced at night.
 For those trying to sleep in the day, a focus on your melatonin levels could be key.
 Read more in our guide to melatonin and sleep.

 Obviously, you can’t just leave your job and take on new shifts.
 So, combatting shift work disorder through other means is important.
 Here are some tips: